yiyangd/yiyangd.github.io/paper02/index.md

 #### Step 1.
 Read Title, Abstract and Intro

-**Title:** Fully Automated Registration of 3D CAD Model with Point Cloud from Construction Site
+**Title:** Fully Automated Registration of 3D CAD Model with Point Cloud from Construction Site (施工现场)

 **Abstract:**

-- The automated registration method in this paper
+- The automated registration method in this paper converts points into suitable representation and determines _Transformation Parameters_ for registration.
+- it is useful for **Construction Automation**

 **Section 1.
 Introduction**